-As the number of drones flying increases, so does the potential for safety and security challenges to areas such as airports, prisons, stadiums, companies, and critical infrastructures.
-Traditional security does not detect and track UASs to prevent consequential incidents.
-DJI’s AeroScope can identify and track in real-time the majority of popular drones flying in our skies by monitoring and analyzing their electronic signals to gain critical information.
+As the number of drones flying increases, so does the potential for airspace safety and security challenges to areas such as airports, prisons, stadiums, companies, and critical infrastructures.
+DJI, the drone company that currently has the largest market share released a drone detection system called Aeroscope.
+AeroScope can identify and track in real-time the majority of DJI drones (75%) flying in our skies by monitoring and analyzing their electronic signals to gain critical information.
 The data obtained allows AeroScope users to monitor drone activity in their airspace and work with law enforcement to identify violators.

 Our 911 Security Team has demoed and tested the AeroScope system in different environments, such as airports, stadiums, prisons, and densely populated cities.
 We found that many AeroScope features performed as advertised, and others provide opportunity for enhancement.

 Aeroscope can be used in any environment that might be threatened by illegal drone activity.
 Airports, prisons, stadiums, companies, critical infrastructures, public open-venue events, and military installations can benefit from securing their airspace from malicious drone use.

 Malicious use of drones includes:

 - Malware injections